ozguronsoy/HephAudio/docs/HephAudio/AudioBuffer.md

 AudioBuffer operator+(const AudioBuffer& rhs) const;
 ```
 Performs a point-by-point summation and returns the result in a new instance.
-Each channel are summed independently.
+Each channel are summed independently.<br>
 Example: ``ch0 = this_ch0 + rhs_ch0; ch1 = this_ch1 + rhs_ch1;...``
 - **rhs:** Buffer that will be used in the operation.
 - **returns:**  A new buffer that stores the operation result.